Guinness World Records Smashed: Filming

 The pilot show was recorded in October 2008 at Teddington Studios and around London and invited people to partake in the filming to attempt to break existing world records.

 On the back of the November 2008 one-off programme, Sky1 ordered a 10-part series.
 The studio format invited members of the public to try to set new world records in everything from leaping through burning hoops to somersaulting over cars.
 Celebrity guests, the audience, and the presenters also got involved with the record-breaking attempts.
 The series started airing on Sky1 and Sky1 HD on Sunday 19 April 2009.
 Filmed from February 2009, the studio show has been filmed at Pinewood Studios.

 Presenters

-Fearne Cotton and Ben Shephard presented the pilot of the show which was transmitted in Winter 2008.
-Both Cotton and Shephard signed on to take part in some of the record attempts, with Shephard performing a record-breaking reverse bungee jump.
+The pilot was transmitted in winter 2008.
+Fearne Cotton and Ben Shephard took part in several of the programme's record-attempt segments.

 Konnie Huq and Steve Jones presented the series which first aired on 19 April 2009.

 The record attempts were commentated on by Peter Dickson.